sherpa-ai/sherpa/README.rst

 Welcome to SHERPA!
 ==================

-SHERPA is a Python library for hyperparameter tuning of deep neural networks.
+SHERPA is a Python library for hyperparameter tuning of machine learning models.

 Its goal is to provide a platform for the implementation of innovations in hyperparameter search algorithms.
 The tutorials section shows how to use some